|When/Where||Friday, Dec 04, 2020 8:00pm||Virtual Event|

 To enable closed-captioning when viewing the video on Vimeo, find the “CC” button in the lower right corner of the player, and select “English.”

 Fall School of Theater performances as part of Mason Arts at Home are free.
-Our students are creating work under challenging circumstances and many face increased financial hardship due to COVID-19.
+Our students are creating work under challenging circumstances and many faces increased financial hardship due to COVID-19.
 A gift of any size in support of scholarships will help these young artists complete their education.
 Make a gift.

 Alabaster is presented by arrangement with Concord Theatricals on behalf of Samuel French, Inc.